-For comparative purposes the 2012/13 Estimates and Forecast amounts have been restated to be consistent with the 2013/14 Estimates presentation as follows:
+For comparative purposes the 2012/13 Estimates and Preliminary Actual amounts have been restated to be consistent with the 2013/14 Estimates presentation as follows:

-- Consolidated Revenue Fund (CRF) Schedule A presents a detailed reconciliation of the restatement of CRF operating expenses and capital expenditures.
-These restatements reflect the government reorganizations in 2012/13, incorporate a number of inter-ministry transfers and/or changes, and adjust total expense for presentation changes. - 2.
+- 1. Consolidated Revenue Fund (CRF) Schedule A presents a detailed reconciliation of the restatement of CRF operating expenses and capital expenditures.
+These restatements reflect the government reorganizations since the 2012/13 Estimates, incorporate a number of inter-ministry transfers and/or changes, and adjust total expense for presentation changes. - 2.
 Summary Financial Statements The projected summary financial statements for 2012/13 that were presented in the 2012/13 Estimates were revised to reflect the following: